ericentin/exexec/README.md

           [{:exexec, "~> 1.0.0"}]
         end

-  2. Ensure exexec is started before your application:
+  2. Ensure exexec and erlexec are started before your application:

         def application do
-          [applications: [:exexec]]
+          [applications: [:erlexec, :exexec]]
         end